Flames engulf Los Angeles hillside, threaten the famed Getty Center museum

 Breaking News Emails

-Flames consumed more than 500 acres of a Los Angeles hillside Monday, shutting down a major commuter thoroughfare and threatening the renowned Getty Center museum, authorities said.
+Flames consumed more than 600 acres of a Los Angeles hillside Monday, shutting down a major commuter thoroughfare and threatening the renowned Getty Center museum, officials said.

+More than 1,100 firefighters from agencies across Southern California battled the blaze that threatens about 10,000 homes and businesses, authorities said.

-More than 500 Los Angeles firefighters are battling the blaze and at least 3,300 homes in nearby exclusive neighborhoods were evacuated after flames were first reported at about 1:30 a.m., fire officials said.
+The brush fire, which erupted in the Sepulveda Pass, was first reported at about 1:34 a.m., fire officials said.

 Download the NBC News app for breaking news and politics

-The brush fire also forced the closure of Interstate 405, one of the nation's most congested commuter corridors connecting the San Fernando Valley and other northern suburbs to West Los Angeles.
+The brush fire also forced partial closure of Interstate 405, one of the nation's most congested commuter corridors connecting the San Fernando Valley and other northern suburbs to West Los Angeles.

 While the flames were within sight of the Getty Center, museum officials said in a statement they're confident their renowned gallery would be spared: "We have activated our full emergency response.
 Our thoughts are with neighbors and first responders."